-'England drink again in the Last Chance Saloon'
+'England drink again in the last chance saloon'

 Now the men of England and Australia roll into Manchester for the fourth chapter of what could turn into the greatest Ashes story ever told.

 The three previous instalments have all been heart-stoppers.
-If we are to define a 'close' Test to be won by three wickets or less, or 50 runs or less, there were 25 in 340 Ashes matches before this summer.
+If we are to define a 'close' Test to be won by three wickets or fewer, or 50 runs or fewer, there were 25 in 340 Ashes matches before this summer.
 There have since been three in three.

 If that wasn't enough, this series has also included Zak Crawley hitting the first ball for four (how long ago does that feel?), Marylebone Cricket Club members turning into England ultras and a row over Alex Carey getting his hair cut.